-Activity Quarter> 4 th Sample collection of groundwater, surface water, precipitation 1 Surface water and groundwater data processing ~ Identification of recharge zones and recharge sources < Integration of water quality, stable and radioactive isotope data and field data along with modelling to develop a general scenario for groundwater flow in aquifers 1 Publications and reporting in conferences 1 Preparation of final report 1
+Activity 2013- 2014 Quarter 4 th Sample collection of groundwater, surface water, precipitation • Surface water and groundwater data processing ~ Identification of recharge zones and recharge sources ~ Integration of water quality, stable and radioactive isotope data and field data along with modelling to develop a general scenario for groundwater flow in aquifers • Publications and reporting in conferences V Preparation of final report /

-Objective Status Work Done Identifying Recharge Stable Isotopes & Environmental Tritium: 716 groundwater sources and samples (SW, GW and rain) have been collected recharge zones zones for from October 2012 to March 2013 making a total and recharge shallow and of 4477 samples (4477 for stable isotope and 170 sources using deep for environmental tritium) collected during the groundwater groundwater entire study period. dating and stable have been Status of Sample Analysis: Analysed 457 samples isotope refined. for stable isotopes and 28 samples for technique; and environmental tritium since last working group groundwater meeting. modelling Water Chemistry: The groundwater samples collected during pre and post monsoon periods of 2011 have been analysed for water quality using Ion Chromatograph and interpretation of data has been carried out (these results will be presented in the working group meeting).
+Objective Status Work Done Identifying groundwater recharge zones and recharge sources using groundwater dating and stable isotope technique; and groundwater modelling Recharge sources and zones for shallow and deep groundwater have been refined.
+Stable Isotopes & Environmental Tritium: 716 samples (SW, GW and rain) have been collected from October 2012 to March 2013 making a total of 4477 samples (4477 for stable isotope and 170 for environmental tritium) collected during the entire study period.
+Status of Sample Analysis: Analysed 457 samples for stable isotopes and 28 samples for environmental tritium since last working group meeting.
+Water Chemistry: The groundwater samples collected during pre and post monsoon periods of 2011 have been analysed for water quality using lon Chromatograph and interpretation of data has been carried out (these results will be presented in the working group meeting).
 Analysed Analyses of water samples for stable isotopes, environmental tritium and water quality.